 Posting to Twitter is a mix of how to post in Instagram and Facebook.
 You will want to use hashtags and link back to original image.
 If any of the experts or companies mentioned in the infographic are active on Twitter, tagging them may help attract their followers and result in a retweet that will reach a much larger audience.
 This is another platform where sharing a thumbnail or cropped image may be more beneficial.
 However, a well written description accompanied by a link to the infographic can also work.

 Guest blogging is an excellent way to reach a larger audience in your field or complimentary areas.
 Locate blogs that accept guest posts and develop ideas for a piece that is related to the infographic to be promoted.
 The aim is to provide added value to the blog’s readers.

 It is surprising to many aspiring writers just how many blogs accept and even encourage guest bloggers to submit pitches relevant to their audience.
 Just remember, it isn’t enough to simply restate the information in the infographic, it is necessary to create new content that uses the infographic as one source.

-For any of the promotional methods to really work, the infographic must be created with well researched information.
+For any promotional methods to work, the infographic must be created with well researched information.
 It must be clear, offer valuable insight or information to the audience.
-If it is simply visually appealing but does not offer new insights, it will quickly be dismissed by those who do take the time to view it and hurt your credibility.
+If it is visually appealing but does not offer new insights, it will quickly be dismissed by those who take the time to view it and hurt your credibility.

 Optimize Your Landing Page

 One of the main goals of promoting an infographic is to generate new interest in your brand or the brands featured.
-To do this most effectively it is necessary to optimize the landing page where the infographic is hosted.
+To do this most effectively, optimizing the landing page where the infographic is hosted is necessary.
 Make sure it is mobile friendly and the image is large enough to easily read as soon as visitors arrive.

 The landing page needs to load quickly, be attractive, and be very user friendly with few distractions.
 It is a key component in successfully promoting the infographic.